MicrosoftDocs/xamarin-docs/docs/essentials/contacts.md

 [!include[](~/essentials/includes/get-started.md)]

-To access the **FilePicker** functionality the following platform specific setup is required.
+To access the **Contacts** functionality the following platform specific setup is required.

 # [Android](#tab/android)